Moruya Riverside Park and Reserves Plan of Management and Master Plan

 2024

-• Following Transport for NSW announcing a preferred corridor for the Moruya bypass in July 2024, we resumed work on this project, preparing a draft landscape master plans for these reserves, which will support the future draft Plan of Management.
+- Following Transport for NSW announcing a preferred corridor for the Moruya bypass in July 2024, we resumed work preparing a draft landscape master plan for these reserves, which will support the future draft Plan of Management.

 2022